Flat Roof Repair

 Commercial buildings are constructed with flat roofing systems because they provide significant benefits.
-These systems typically involve a pitch of approximately 10 percent for water mitigation purposes and to prevent a leaking roof.
+These systems typically involve a pitch of approximately 10 percent for water removal purposes and to prevent a leaking roof.

 The layout and strength allow them to handle heavy equipment such as HVAC units and pipe through multiple exhaust vents.

 The design also allows expedited commercial flat roof repairs after severe weather events to prevent water damage.

 Before choosing a flat roof repair contractor to implement emergency roof repair or replace an outdated one, it’s essential to understand how the following differences in materials and designs affect decisions.

 TPO (thermoplastic olefin) is widely viewed as one of the most environmentally sustainable materials.

 Known for absorbing UV rays and proven to be flame resistant, an installation from an experienced flat roof repair company can last upwards of 20 years.